Structured incident tracking from detection through resolution—with the audit trail regulators expect.

 Core functionality of Incident management

-Log incidents with severity levels, harm categories, affected systems, and dates—everything needed for regulatory reporting.
+Log incidents with severity levels, harm categories, and affected systems, everything needed for reporting.

-Record harm categories, affected persons, causality analysis, and immediate mitigations for complete incident records.
+Record harm categories, affected persons, and immediate mitigations for complete incident records.

 Enterprise example